But is starting your own firm the right move for you?

 - Should you do it?
 It depends.

 Although I became a recruiter, I actually love the practice of law and have never really left it.
-Within time I did decide to start a law firm and, except for a period of dormancy while I got my legal recruiting company going, my firm has been operating for years handling matters for my companies as well as outside people and businesses.
+In time I did decide to start a law firm and, except for a period of dormancy while I got my legal recruiting company going, my firm has been operating for years handling matters for my companies as well as for outside people and businesses.

 My firm has a few attorneys and is moderately successful because of my business plan and analysis ensuring I am offering the appropriate legal services for what the market needs.
-For example: (1) I have my own companies as clients; (2) I am in a small town of 13,000 people (Malibu, California) where there are only two other small law firms; (3) there are a lot of wealthy people willing to pay top dollar for legal services; and (4) I know how to recruit good, stable attorneys because I have been doing it for my entire career.
+For example: (1) I have my own companies as clients; (2) I am in a small town of 13,000 people (Malibu, California) where there are only two other small law firms; (3) there are a lot of wealthy people willing to pay top dollar for legal services; and (4) I know how to recruit good, stable attorneys because I have been doing it for most of my career.

 Given my professional background, I understand both the desire to start your own law firm as well as the challenges of actually running a small firm and the even greater challenges of being successful at it.
-Hence, the basis of this article – the top 10 reasons to start or not to start your own law firm.
+Hence, the basis of this article: the top 10 reasons to start or not to start your own law firm.

 A. Top 10 Reasons to Start Your Own Law Firm

 Despite the challenges, people can and do start small law firms.
 Here are the top 10 reasons why you might have what it takes to go solo and be successful at it.